Skip to main content

 function_scopes()

-Now, the last print() function sees the updated num value from the inner scope, because undeclared variables (Python-style variables) use function-level scope (instead of lexical scope).
+Now, the last print() function sees the updated num value from the inner scope, because implicitly-declared variables (Python-style variables) use function-level scope (instead of lexical scope).